TheTrebuchet/Old-Style-Sankey/README.md

 If you want quick summary of what you can do run `python graphic.py -h` and look at the example file.

+## Basics

+In order to use this program, download the folder, run the `python graphic.py` in terminal followed by config.txt file name.
+It should be located in the same folder but it doesn't have to be, just write the whole path.

 ## Command options

 `--h` shows help